nstegman1/PipelineProject_Natalie_Stegman/README.md

   - These reads include the first 100000 reads of each read

 # Command to run:
+**git clone insert link here**
-- after you download the truncated dataset, you can now run the pipeline:
+- after you download the truncated dataset and did git clone, you can now run the pipeline:
             **python3 pipeline_project.py**

 # The files in the produced file include: